dzzie/humidor.net/readme.md

 web site, so you are not spammed, before you get a chance to fix it.

 When you add water, push the select button on the LCD sheild to record it.
+When you have a smoke, press the down button.
-This will be saved to the db as well.
+These will be saved to the database and displayed in the report.
 Power resets will also be recorded to the database.

 I already have the web backend setup for multiple users.
-If you would like to use sandsprite database/web scripts just send me an email and a picture of your humi.
-I will set up an account with a clientID and apikey for you.
+If you dont have a public webserver and would like to use mine just send me an email and a picture of your humidor.
+I will set you up with a clientID and api key you can use.

 See screen shot for example web report.